DataCurationNetwork/data-primers/OpenRefine Primer/openrefine.md

 #### Augment the dataset

-> To augment the OpenRefine project/dataset, after receiving information
-> from the “Request” step, you need to review if the project metadata
-> conforms to repository and/or discipline standards to improve
-> findability and accessibility with the following considerations:
+To augment the OpenRefine project/dataset, after receiving information from the “Request” step, you need to review if the project metadata conforms to repository and/or discipline standards to improve findability and accessibility with the following considerations:

->
-> 1\.
-Metadata
+1. Metadata

-1. Enhance metadata of the dataset for findability by ensuring that the dataset has a persistent identifier.
+<li>Enhance metadata of the dataset for findability by ensuring that the dataset has a persistent identifier.</li>

-2. Update/review fields in the dataset based on the information received from the Request step.
+<li>Update/review fields in the dataset based on the information received from the Request step.
 For example, check fields/columns date, title, row count, subject terms, description etc. in the OpenRefine dataset.
-These fields constitute the metadata of the project.
+These fields constitute the metadata of the project.</li>

-3. Make updates to documentation/data dictionary/README/Codebook as appropriate, to make data more understandable, interoperable and reusable
+<li>Make updates to documentation/data dictionary/README/Codebook as appropriate, to make data more understandable, interoperable and reusable</li>

-> 2\.
-Accessibility
+2. Accessibility

-1. Ensure if project renaming or changes to file naming conventions were made during the “Request” step.
+<li>Ensure if project renaming or changes to file naming conventions were made during the “Request” step.</li>

-2. Check for dataset reorder and/or dataset description updates
+<li>Check for dataset reorder and/or dataset description updates</li>

-3. Check if any changes were made to the file format of project dataset itself
+<li>Check if any changes were made to the file format of project dataset itself</li>

-> 3\.
-Discoverability
+3. Discoverability

-1. HTML/data from web pages can be fetched in OpenRefine with the “Add column by fetching URLs” function.
-Source data, related publications, grants etc. can be linked to OpenRefine project/dataset with this feature.
+<li>HTML/data from web pages can be fetched in OpenRefine with the “Add column by fetching URLs” function.
+Source data, related publications, grants etc. can be linked to OpenRefine project/dataset with this feature.</li>

-- Check to see if data from the chosen column contains paths to valid HTML pages/files online
+	<li>Check to see if data from the chosen column contains paths to valid HTML pages/files online</li>

 2. OpenRefine enables Reconciliation, that is matching the dataset with that of an external source.
 OpenRefine matches cell values to the reconciliation information as best it can.
 Human judgment is required to review and approve results.
 It is important to clean and cluster the dataset before reconciliation.
 Reconciliation is performed to: